-ESC Activation/Malfunction Indicator Light And ESC OFF Indicator Light the ESC Activation/Malfunction Indicator Light comes on continuously with the engine running, a malfunction has been detected in the ESC system.
-If this light remains on after several ignition cycles, and the vehicle has been driven several miles (kilometers) at speeds greater than 30 mph (48 km/h), see your authorized dealer as soon as possible to have the problem diagnosed and corrected.
+The ESC Activation/Malfunction Indicator Light in the instrument cluster will come on when the ignition switch is turned to the MAR (ACC/ON/RUN) position for four seconds.
+If the ESC Activation/Malfunction Indicator Light comes on continuously with the engine running, a malfunction has been detected in the ESC system.
+If this light remains on after several ignition cycles, and the vehicle has been driven several miles (kilometers) at speeds greater than

+30 mph (48 km/h), see your authorized dealer as soon as possible to have the problem diagnosed and corrected.